-Phase 2 - Sustain-H Trial: We target trialling with at least two industry participants (e.g. energy suppliers, aggregators), spanning >100 homes.
+Phase 3 - Trial: We target trialling with at least two industry participants (e.g. energy suppliers, aggregators), spanning >100 homes.
 We are open to increasing this if there is sufficient industry interest.
 Justification: Trialling with at least two participants is essential to capture meaningful empirical lessons in the field - and reach robust 'learning-by-doing' conclusions on what works.

-Geographical Area

-The geographic area will be determined during Phase 2, rather than upfront.
-This is a purposeful decision, guided by two considerations:

-- The project is focused on DSO procurement processes, rather than solving a specific network issue: As such we are agnostic to geographic area unless participant feedback suggests otherwise.
-This leads to our second consideration. - We seek to be participant led: Whilst our research to date flags up themes which are likely to emerge, we are eager to confirm the geographic area following meaningful participant feedback.
+Geographical Area The geographic area will be determined during Phase 2, rather than upfront.
+This is a purposeful decision, guided by two considerations: The project is focused on DSO procurement processes, rather than solving a specific network issue: As such we are agnostic to geographic area - unless participant feedback suggests otherwise.
+This leads to our second consideration.
+We seek to be participant led: Whilst our research to date flags up themes which are likely to emerge, we are eager to confirm the geographic area following meaningful participant feedback.
 For instance, if the participant workshops identify particular challenges in dispatching flexibility in rural areas, then we want to retain freedom to focus our trial on such an area.

-Revenue Allowed for in the RIIO Settlement

-Indicative Total NIA Project Expenditure

-Project Eligibility Assessment

-Specific Requirements 1

-1a.
-A NIA Project must have the potential to have a Direct Impact on a Network Licensee's network or the operations of the System Operator and involve the Research, Development, or Demonstration of at least one of the following (please tick which applies):

-A specific piece of new (i.e. unproven in GB, or where a Method has been trialled outside GB the Network Licensee must justify repeating it as part of a Project) equipment (including control and communications systems and software)

-A specific novel arrangement or application of existing licensee equipment (including control and/or communications systems and/or software)

-A specific novel operational practice directly related to the operation of the Network Licensees System

-A specific novel commercial arrangement

-Specific Requirements 2

-2a.
-Has the Potential to Develop Learning That Can be Applied by all Relevant Network Licensees i) Please explain how the learning that will be generated could be used by relevant Network Licenses.
+Revenue Allowed for in the RIIO Settlement N/A Indicative Total NIA Project Expenditure £623,716.00 Project Eligibility Assessment Specific Requirements 1 1a.
+A NIA Project must have the potential to have a Direct Impact on a Network Licensee's network or the operations of the System Operator and involve the Research, Development, or Demonstration of at least one of the following (please tick which applies): A specific piece of new (i.e. unproven in GB, or where a Method has been trialled outside the GB the Network Licensee must justify repeating it as part of a Project) equipment (including control and communications systems and software) A specific novel arrangement or application of existing licensee equipment (including control and/or communications systems and/or software) A specific novel operational practice directly related to the operation of the Network Licensee's System A specific novel commercial arrangement Specific Requirements 2 2a.
+Has the Potential to Develop Learning That Can be Applied by all Relevant Network Licensees Please explain how the learning that will be generated could be used by relevant Network Licenses.

-Please answer one of the following:

 The innovations deployed are expected to apply across all licence areas: The project is inherently focused on procurement specifications and process, and hence is not DNO specific.
 We aspire that successful innovations will be rolled out to other license areas.

-ii) Please describe what specific challenge identified in the Network Licensee's innovation strategy that is being addressed by the Project.
+2b.
 Is the default IPR position being applied?

-Yes No

-If no, please answer i, ii, iii before continuing:

-i) Demonstrate how the learning from the Project can be successfully disseminated to Network Licensees and other interested parties ii) Describe how any potential constraints or costs caused, or resulting from, the imposed IPR arrangements iii) Justify why the proposed IPR arrangements provide value for money for customers

-2b.
-Has the Potential to Deliver Net Financial Benefits to Customers
+Yes 2c.
+Has the Potential to Deliver Net Financial Benefits to Customers?
+Yes

-$\left|\right|$